Is weed legal in Washington?

 - Traumatic brain injury

-- Patients with a qualifying condition may obtain a Medical Marijuana Authorization from a healthcare practitioner.
+1. Patients with a qualifying condition may obtain a Medical Marijuana Authorization form to submit to a health-care practitioner.
+Washington authorizes the following licensed medical professionals to evaluate patients for a medical marijuana recommendation:

-- Patients must register with the Medical Marijuana Authorization database by seeing a certified medical marijuana consultant.
+2. Patients must register with the Medical Marijuana Authorization database.
+A certified medical marijuana consultant can assist patients.

-All marijuana grown and processed in the State of Washington must be tested by a third-party lab testing center.
+All marijuana grown and processed in Washington must be tested by a third-party lab testing facility in a multi-step process.

 Certified labs must be certified in the following tests by the WSLCB: